diogosoares22/ada-fix-it/index.md

 -----------------

 In modern days, even thought the progress of racial equality has been impressive in the past half century, there is still a long road ahead.
-The article *Race,Ethnicity, and Political Behavior*, present in *Oxford University Press* suggests that members of ethnic minorities are generally less active in politics, more likely to use contentious forms of political action, and support left-wing political parties that promote minority interests.
+The article *Race,Ethnicity, and Political Behavior*, presented in the *Oxford University Press* suggests that members of ethnic minorities are generally less active in politics, more likely to use contentious forms of political action, and support left-wing political parties that promote minority interests.
 Our study of ethnicity and politics focus on how people's ethnicities determines their participation in political events.
-One central concern of this topic is to see if in this case of study, the suggestion from *Race,Ethnicity and Political Behavior* holds and the ethnic minorities were in general less active in politics in comparison to majority populations.
+We will see if the anlysis from *Race,Ethnicity and Political Behavior* holds and the ethnic minorities were in general less active in politics in comparison to majority populations for this case study.

 ### Trump Ethnicity Distribution